lostisland/faraday/UPGRADING.md

   Faraday.default_adapter = :net_http
   ```

+### Faraday Middleware Deprecation

+In case you never used it, [Faraday Middleware](https://github.com/lostisland/faraday_middleware) is a handy collection of middleware that have so far been maintained by the Faraday core team.
+With Faraday 2.0 focus on becoming an ecosystem, rather than an out-of-the-box solution, it only made sense to take the same approach for middleware as we did for adapters.
+For this reason, `faraday_middleware` will not be updated to support Faraday 2.0.
+Instead, we'll support the transition from centralised-repo colleciton of middleware to individual middleware gems, effectively replicating what we did with adapters.
+Each middleware will have it's own repository and gem, and it will allow developers to only add the ones they require to their Gemfile.

+So don't fret yet!
+We're doing our best to support our `faraday_middleware` users out there, so here are the steps we've taken to make this work:
+* We've promoted the highly popular JSON middleware (both request encoding and response parsing) to a core middleware and it will now be shipped together with Faraday.
+We expect many `faraday_middleware` users will be able to just stop using the extra dependency thanks to this.
+* We've created a [faraday-middleware-template](https://github.com/lostisland/faraday-middleware-template) repository that will make creating a new middleware gem simple and straightforward.
+* We've added a middleware section to the [awesome-faraday](https://github.com/lostisland/awesome-faraday) repo, so you can easily find available middleware when you need it.

+It will obviously take time for some of the middleware in `faraday_middleware` to make its way into a separate gem, so we appreciate this might be an upgrade obstacle for some.
+However this is part of an effort to focus the core team resources tackling the most requested features.
+We'll be listening to the community and prioritize middleware that are most used, and will be welcoming contributors who want to become owners of the middleware when these get separate from the `faraday_middleware` repo.

 ### Autoloading and dependencies

 Faraday has until now provided and relied on a complex dynamic dependencies system.